5 BEST Wood Moisture Meter Reviews: Test The Water Content Of Firewood & Lumber

 Most moisture meters are pin-based, which means they measure wood resistance when pins are inserted into the wood.
 The conductivity indicates the moisture level inside.

-Pinless moisture meters use EMF technology to detect moisture by aiming or touching at the wood surface.
+Pinless moisture meters use EMF technology to detect moisture by aiming or touching the wood surface.

 Using moisture levels is quite simple – turn it on, calibrate the meter, stick the pins into the material you want to take moisture readings of—or touch it, in the case that you have a pinless device—and get your readings.